iamyifan/zsh-config/README.md

 - Shell: zsh 5.9
 - Terminal: Apple_Terminal

+> [!WARNING]
-Notice that command behaviours may vary depending on different specifications.
+> Notice that command behaviours may vary depending on different specifications.

 ## Table of Content